-THE FY 2012-13 ADOPTED BUDGET
+THE FY 2013-14 ADOPTED BUDGET

-Miami-Dade County's operating budget is actually a combination of budgets relating to distinct services, including regional area-wide services provided countywide, local services in the unincorporated area, referred to as the UMSA, library services provided by the Miami-Dade County Public Library System (Library System), and fire rescue services provided within the Miami-Dade Fire Rescue Service District, as well as numerous proprietary operations and special assessment district functions.
+Miami-Dade County's operating budget is a compilation of a number of budgets relating to distinct services, including regional area-wide services provided countywide, local services in the unincorporated area, referred to as the UMSA, library services provided by the Miami-Dade County Public Library System (Library System), and fire rescue services provided within the Miami-Dade Fire Rescue Service District, as well as numerous proprietary operations and special assessment district functions.
 Each is separated to ensure that public revenues are used only for their authorized purposes and that residents pay only for those services available to them.
 Various types of revenues support Miami-Dade County's operations: taxes on property, sales, motor fuel, and utility bills; fees and service charges; federal and state grants; and others.
 Many of these revenues are restricted in their use, which complicates the process of balancing the budget.
+Summary information describing major revenue sources and operating expenditure by strategic area as well as information for each department showing the activities by supporting revenue source and the categories of expenditures are included as Appendix B and C in this volume.
+Capital program revenue and expenditure summaries are included as Appendix D through E.